-Former Recyclart site under Brussels-Chapel station to become cultural hub again
+Former Recyclart site under Brussels-Chapelle station to become cultural hub again

-The City of Brussels, NMBS/SNCB and Infrabel have on Friday signed a leasehold agreement for the spaces under Brussels-Chapel station, near the Marolles district, where the Recyclart cultural centre used to be located.
-The City wants to establish a new cultural hub there, called “SubJonction”, which is expected to open its doors in 2030 at the earliest.
+The City of Brussels, train operator SNCB/NMBS and Infrabel have signed a leasehold agreement for the spaces under Brussels-Chapelle station, near the Marolles district, where the Recyclart cultural centre used to be.
+The city wants to establish a new cultural hub there, called SubJonction, which is expected to open in 2030 at the earliest.

-The socio-cultural space in SubJonction will include a multipurpose hall and an Agora module for smaller events.
-In addition, SubJonction will also have an administrative space, a rehearsal room and an outdoor area.
-In this way, the cultural hub should meet the needs of artists, local residents and the general public in Brussels.
-There will also be a restaurant.
+SubJonction will include a multipurpose hall and a space for smaller events.
+In addition, there will be an administrative space, a rehearsal room and an outdoor area, as well as a restaurant.
+The aim is for it to be a cultural hub for artists, local residents and the general public in Brussels.

-Rail network operator Infrabel will remain the owner of the viaduct and the tracks above the spaces.
-This will ensure that stability and safety under the tracks are maintained.
+Rail network operator Infrabel will remain the owner of the viaduct and the tracks above the spaces, ensuring that stability and safety under the tracks are maintained.
 “The safety of rail traffic remains our priority, but we also want to support ideas that help Brussels move forward,” said Benoît Gilson, CEO of Infrabel.

-However, it will be some time before SubJonction opens its doors to the general public.
-The planning permit will be submitted in 2026 and the works could start by 2028, after which the cultural hub is expected to open its doors in 2030 at the earliest.
+However, it will be some time before SubJonction opens.
+The planning permit will be submitted in 2026 and the works could start by 2028, after which the site is expected to open its doors in 2030 at the earliest.
 The leasehold agreement between the three partners is valid for 99 years.

-The our lady of the Chapel church at the Brussels-Chapel station © PHOTO BELGIAN_FREELANCE
+The our lady of the Chapel church at Brussels-Chapelle station © PHOTO BELGIAN FREELANCE

 Related news